jakub-jedrusiak/mars-ib-cat/README.md

-# MaRS-IB Computerised Adaptive Test
+# MaRs-IB Computerised Adaptive Test

-A standalone, self-contained Computerised Adaptive Test (CAT) for assessing inductive reasoning abilities based on the MaRS-IB item bank (Cherchia, Fuhrmann et al., 2019) and a predefined IRT model (Zorowitz et al., 2024).
+A standalone, self-contained Computerised Adaptive Test (CAT) for assessing inductive reasoning abilities based on the MaRs-IB item bank (Cherchia, Fuhrmann et al., 2019) and a predefined IRT model (Zorowitz et al., 2024).
 Flexible deployment options allow you to run the test directly in your browser with JSON result export, or seamlessly integrate it into LimeSurvey, Gorilla, and other workflows.

 ## Overview

-The MaRS-IB Portable CAT implements an adaptive testing algorithm that:
+The MaRs-IB Portable CAT implements an adaptive testing algorithm that:

 - Administers 3 training items (randomized, no CAT impact)
 - Adapts test items based on respondent performance